 Fine ground coverings like wood shavings, buckwheat hulls, bark granules, and cocoa shells are best for use in annual and perennial beds.
 These are organic materials and supply nutrients to the roots of annual and perennial plants.
 Moreover, they retain moisture in the soil and protect the roots from external weather conditions.

 If you have a rock garden with plants like cactus and other desert plants, you can use fine gravel and crushed stone as they enhance the aesthetics of your garden.
 The low water requirements of these gardens make these materials suitable for them.

-Mazzega’s Landscaping Supplies is a highly reputed store for mulch and other landscape supplies in Perth’s South, Australia.
+Look locally.
+Find a highly reputed store for mulch and other landscape supplies with knowledgable staff.
 The company offers a wide variety of landscaping products like sand, limestone blocks, slabs, mulch, cracker dust, etc. They have a store in Kelmscott where you can visit and buy products for your landscape.
 In case you cannot visit their store, you can check their products on their website.

 The Bottom Line: The correct mulch can be a gardening game changer!